cysouw/diathesis/text/c07_participle.md

 f. ^* Es ist bekannt, dass er die Schuhe immer geputzt im Geschäft bekommt.
 :::

-Secondary predication with participles can also be distinguished from light verb constructions by considering negation.
+Third, secondary predication with participles can also be distinguished from light verb constructions by considering negation.
 Negation in sentences with a participle as a secondary predicate normally negates this secondary predicate itself (lexical scope), just like adverbs [@next a,b].
 With secondary predicates it is often even possible to use the prefix *un-* to mark the lexical scope of the negation over the participle [@next c].
 When the prefix *un-* can be added, this is an easy test for adverbial usage [@rothstein2007a: 161-162].

 ::: ex
 a.
 Er kauft die Schuhe nicht jetzt.